A moving portrait of a young woman with developmentally disabilities who decides to move out of her parents house and live on her own.

 Last night we showed the video to another group and they to felt the same way.
 Thanks you so much for putting the powerful message out to those that are looking for hope.

-The Gillian Film is a moving portrait of an exceptional young woman who works at a local veterinary clinic, rides horses, takes dance classes, and is developmentally disabled.
+The Gillian Film is a moving portrait of an exceptional young woman who works at a local veterinary clinic, rides horses, takes dance classes, and has developmentally disabilities.
 The film shares the difficulties and joys of both raising and being a person whose abilities are in constant and productive tension with her distinctive thought styles and cognitive capacities.
 Ultimately, however, through an examination of one life defined a different, The Gillian Film explores how we might transform our understanding of the meaning and worth of people with developmental disabilities.

 The Gillian Film is a mother's-eye view of a 22-year-old with mild mental retardation as she is about to strike out on her own.
 Gillian responds to questions with the typical teen look, as though she sometimes wished the filmmaker had been someone other than her mom.
 But the intimacy makes the portrayal of a parent's feelings ring true, and The Gillian Film has the immediacy of a home movie.
 You leave feeling the best is possible for this vibrant young woman and that her mother will survive as well.